 Fact

 The disk space of a hard drive must be managed in structures that are compatible with the operating system.
 One or more partitions are created for this purpose.
 Disk space is partitioned logically.
 Each partition is formatted with a file system that manages the folder structures and files, including their metadata.
-The hard drive maintains a partition table that lists all partitions.
+The hard drive has a partition table that lists all partitions.

 Updates, service packs, and hotfixes